alyakakakayla/VALbot/README.md

 Personal Discord server bot that I began developing in 2019.
-Constantly being revised and having new features added while having deprecated ones removed.
+Always in revision and having new features added while constantly adapting to new versions of **DiscordJS** and other libraries.

+**Details:**
+- This bot currently has 59 executable commands and can perform a handful of other event-based actions, including sending join/leave messages, logging and counting invites and role assigning.
+- This bot is utilizing a handful of **npm** packages for added code efficiency, including **Quick.db**, **Math.js** and others.
+-